samirsahoo007/bigdata/kafka/README.md

 **Setting up and Running**
 The easiest way to install Kafka is to download binaries and run it.
 Since it's based on JVM languages like Scala and Java, you must make sure that you are using Java 7 or greater.

-Kafka is available in two different flavors: One by Apache foundation and other by Confluent as a package.
+There are multiple Python libraries available for usage:

+Kafka-Python – An open-source community-based library by Apache foundation PyKafka – This library is maintained by Parsly and it’s claimed to be a Pythonic API.
+Unlike Kafka-Python you can’t create dynamic topics.
+Confluent Python Kafka:- It is offered by Confluent as a thin wrapper around librdkafka, hence it’s performance is better than the two.

 For this tutorial, I will go with the one provided by Apache foundation.
-By the way, Confluent was founded by the original developers of Kafka.

 Installing Kafka is a fairly simple process.
-Just follow the given steps
+Just follow the given steps below:
-below:

 1 Download the latest 1.1.0 release of [Kafka](https://www.apache.org/dyn/closer.cgi?path=/kafka/1.1.0/kafka_2.11-1.1.0.tgz)